Zhao Zongqi: Western Theater (Tibet and China-India border)

-Zhao was born in Bin County, Heilongjiang province.
-In his earlier year he was the deputy chief of staff of the Tibet Military District.
-In August 1999, he was promoted to chief of staff of the Tibet Military District, then deputy commanding officer of the Chongqing Mobilization District.
-In October 2004, he was named commander of the 14th Group Army.
-In September 2007, he was transferred to the 13th Group Army as commander.
-In December 2007, he was named chief of staff of the general staff of the Jinan Military Region.
-In November 2012 he was named commander of the Jinan Military Region.
+At the end of 2003, Zhao Zongqi was appointed as the deputy commander of the Chongqing Garrison Command.
+In October 2004, he was transferred to the 14th Army as its commander.
+In September 2007, he was appointed as the commander of the 13th Army.
+In 2008, he was transferred to the Jinan Military Region as its chief of staff.
+In November 2012, he was appointed the commander of the Jinan Military Region, becoming the youngest commander of a military region at the time.
 On July 31, 2015, he was promoted to the rank of general.

-On February 1, 2016, Zhao was named commander of the re-organized Western Theater Command and served in this position till December 2020.
-During his term in the Western Theatre, he oversaw China's response to the 2017 Doklam standoff and the management of 2020 standoff with India in Ladakh.
+On February 1, 2016, Zhao was named commander of the re-organized Western Theater Command, the largest theatre command of China, and served in this position till December 2020.
+He oversaw the Western Theatre during the 2017 China–India border standoff and 2020 China–India skirmishes.